shreyas-anand224/Srijan-Portal-Scraper/README.md

 Open your terminal or command prompt and run:

 **bash
-pip install selenium pandas openpyxl**
+pip install pandas openpyxl playwright**
-selenium: For browser automation
+playwright: For browser automation

 pandas: For data manipulation and saving to Excel